yeganx/rocketchat/README.md

 http://chat.inumio.com/
 -you can check which conatiner is runnig with : #docker ps

-***I realized that for scaling services in docker It's pretty bettrer to use docker swarm , but I have'nt time to try it .
-I almost interested in it , of course kubernetes technology manage it in the best way . but I hope can make some time to try it out .***
+**I realized that for scaling services in docker It's pretty better to use docker swarm , but I have'nt time to try it .
+I almost interested in it , of course kubernetes technology manage it in the best way . but I hope can make some time to try it out .**